A Foodcentric Life

 A jar of cream Dijon mustard aioli sauce with a white ceramic spoon.

-I've made this shortcut mustard aioli for years - meaning it starts with good store-bought mayonnaise instead of making mayonnaise from scratch (traditional aioli).
+I've made this homemade Dijonnaise for years - also called a creamy mustard aioli that starts with good store-bought mayonnaise instead of making mayonnaise from scratch.
 To build flavor, I use two kinds of mustard, lemon, and garlic.
-The result is a fast mayo mustard sauce that comes together in minutes and instantly finishes the dish with its creamy, tangy flavor.
-And you probably have what you need in the fridge.
+The result is a fast mayo mustard sauce that comes together in minutes and instantly finishes a dish with creamy, tangy flavor.
+You probably have everything you need in the fridge.

 • Ingredients You'll Need